-Council District 1 FY25 Budget Priorities, Stick to the Basics - Public Safety and Public Health Councilmember Joe LaCava September 27, 2023 Page 9 of 9 cc: Mayor Todd Gloria Chief Operating Officer Eric Dargan Chief Financial Officer Matt Vespi Appendix I: District 1 Neighborhood Issues Council District 1 FY25 Budget Priorities September 27, 2023 Page 1 of 3
+Council District 1 FY25 Budget Priorities, Stick to the Basics - Public Safety and Public Health Councilmember Joe LaCava September 27, 2023 Page 9 of 9 cc: Mayor Todd Gloria Chief Operating Officer Eric Dargan Chief Financial Officer Matt Vespi

 I look forward to robust discussions with the Mayor, my Council colleagues, the Independent Budget Analyst, and the community to forge a balanced budget that meets the many real needs of San Diegans.
 Again, my priority is to Stick to the Basics, with a focus on Public Safety and Public Health.